-This chapter lists open-source packages for geospatial file manipulation with Python.
+This section lists open-source packages for geospatial file manipulation with Python.
 The necessary packages are already installed flusstools.
-The following sections provide explanations of relevant and optional packages for this ebook and how those can be installed.
+In addition, the following paragraphs provide explanations of relevant and optional packages for this eBook and how those can be installed.

 arcpy / ArcGIS